-Being non-binary, having an eating disorder and affirming my gender: A trans person’s experience towards body liberation
+Being non-binary and having an eating disorder: A trans person’s experience

 In my early childhood, I felt indifferent about my body.
 It was the thing that allowed me to do the things I loved.
 It held the books I read, clung to the trees I climbed and ventured through the depths of the ditch at the end of my street to collect tadpoles.
 I was a child growing up in a country town in the 90s.

 The Spice Girls were the band, cinema tickets cost six dollars, and the most exciting thing about turning a year older was choosing a cake from the Women’s Weekly Birthday book.
 I wore sneakers every day, paired with bright and floral homemade clothes and a lovely curly mullet.
 There was never a concern about how I looked to others because I was happy, and I simply didn’t care.

 I was eight years old when I was first told I was overweight; and only then did I start to think that something was wrong with me.

 Adding to this, was the impending realization that in a few years, puberty would be taking me in a direction I did not want it to go.

 In my teen years, monthly bleeding brought with it a sense of grief, and oversized clothing, a sense of comfort.